-Birmingham Airport is located at Bickenhill which is 6.3 miles east southeast of Birmingham city centre.
+Birmingham Airport is located at Bickenhill which is 7 miles east-southeast of Birmingham city centre.

-The Airport has both domestic flights within the UK and international flights to Europe, Middle East, Pakistan, North America, and the Caribbean.
+The airport offers international flights to destinations in Europe, the Middle East, the Indian subcontinent, North America, and the Caribbean.

 Birmingham Airport is the seventh busiest Airport in the UK.

 Birmingham Airport Map

 Arrivals/Departures & Scanner Frequencies

 Birmingham Airport Scanner Frequencies: